top of page

 Then there was the CERA Legacy project?

 I'll never forget the day CERA ended.
 We were just finishing the Lessons in Legacy work and sending it off to the printers.
 We were told to be out of the building at 2 o'clock, but my team was still there frantically getting everything up on the Earthquake Lessons in Legacy site on the day.
 The decision to do a legacy project would have been at least a year and a half before the end of CERA.
-I got the responsibility of leading that work but I recruited Sarah Beavan, and Leslie Patterson.
-They set up the framework and did all the interviews and then curated it into the lessons.
+We set up the framework and did all the interviews and then curated it into the lessons.
 We had the main report, then we had a whole lot of fact sheets and a little video of interviews.

 After that you moved to Regenerate Christchurch: what was your role there?

 Initially I took a break with the police as director of a family violence pilot.
-But it was a one-year fixed term and the police were not the easiest people to work with.
 Then Rob Kerr asked me to join Regenerate; it was a short-term contract again.
 It's a little hard to define my role really.
 It was around research and monitoring community input for the Ōtākaro Avon Corridor Regeneration Plan.
 I led the surveying of the community around what their needs were and what they wanted to see in the river corridor over time.
 I worked with Nielsen, because I liked working with them on surveys.
 The CERA wellbeing survey was a Nielsen product too.
 We wanted to understand what people thought was most important and needed in a red zone: we did neighbours, the rest of the city, the wider region, then we did across New Zealand.
 We had a range of needs and values, and asked people to rank them.
 The environmental needs came out higher: people were really concerned about water in particular.

 And this was followed by the New Brighton project?

 It came to Council with a real brutal timeline of three months to work out how to deal with earthquake legacy issues.
 Their concerns were mostly related to erosion and flood risk around the eastern edge of the estuary.
-When I look at them now, neither of these things should have been a problem.
-But they looked across the estuary to Sumner where there was a gleaming coastal pathway being built and they just felt hard done by.
 Some people on the Community Board wanted the estuary edge rebuilt.
-Long story short, we got agreement for the edge to be where the properties had been removed, and having it encased largely in cobble.
-We added an area for salt marsh.
-That was very contentious because the community did not like the idea of salt marsh, natural solutions weren’t going to protect them, etc. etc. Jacobs did the work but we engaged a community-nominated technical representative as a neutral player.
-This was really good because these meetings were very tense and quite unpleasant for my staff.
-People were just so passionate about it.
-But we also agreed that the bund would be built up.
-We got both these things across the line with a 20-year design life, so that we can circle back around and have an adaptation conversation that may in time lead to some different outcomes.
+Long story short, we got agreement for the edge to be encased largely in cobble, with an area of salt marsh to also be regenerated.
+That was very contentious because some people were not thrilled with natural solutions like saltmarsh.
+Jacobs did the work but we engaged a community-nominated technical representative as a neutral player.
+This was really good because the community expert supported the saltmarsh.
+We agreed that the bund would be built up with a 20-year design life, so that we can circle back around and have an adaptation conversation that may in time lead to some different outcomes.

 And this has led on to your coastal adaptation work?